Introduction to Voidness (Emptiness)

 Realizing all the trouble associated with projections, particularly in relationships, I can try to reduce them on my side, but the projections of other people are still there.
 Somebody might say, “You are the worst person I know,” but even if I don’t project “poor me,” and realize “This is their projection,” how to deal with that?

-The point is – let’s use an example, rather than speaking theoretically.
-We are in a relationship and the other person says “You don’t love me.”
-Now, that may be true, I mean, maybe you don’t love them, but let’s say that it’s not true.
-Now you can say, “But that’s not so.”
-But, you can say that based on really being upset, or you can say that based on being more calm about it.
+Let’s use an example, rather than speaking theoretically.
+Suppose we are in a relationship and the other person says, “You don’t love me.”
+Now, that may be true, I mean, maybe we don’t love them, but let’s say that it’s not true.
+Now we can say, “But that’s not so.”
+However, we can say that based on being really upset, or we can say that based on being more calm about it.

-The point is not to get emotionally upset by their projections, so you don’t accept it on that level, but you deal with it, because this is what they are projecting.
-This is what they are feeling, so you deal with it, but in a more rational type of way.
-But sometimes you have to deal with the other person like they are a small child, when you have a two or three year old child and “It’s time to go to bed,” and, “I hate you, I hate you.”
-This is a projection, obviously, but do you take it seriously and believe, “Oooh!
+The point is not to get emotionally upset by their projections, like the projection that we don’t love them.
+We don’t accept it, but rather we deal with it because this is what they are projecting.
+This is what they are feeling, so we deal with it, but in a more rational type of way.
+However, sometimes we have to deal with the other person like they are a small child, for example, when we have a two or three-year-old child and we say, “It’s time to go to bed,” and the child says, “I hate you, I hate you.”
+This is a projection, obviously, but do we take it seriously and believe, “Oooh!
 They hate me?”
-You just, “It’s time to put the child to bed.”
+We just say, “It’s time to go to bed.”

-Sometimes that’s not the time to discuss it further with the person; wait until the next day.
-These situations, you say, “Look, it’s a very emotionally volatile, very strong moment now.
+Sometimes it’s not the time to discuss something further with the person if they are really upset; we need to wait until the next day.
+In such situations, we say, “Look, it’s a very emotionally volatile, strong moment now.
 Maybe this is not the best time to discuss it.
 Let’s wait until tomorrow.”
-In that sense, you put the baby to sleep and discuss it when the person is more calmed down.
+In that sense, we put the baby to sleep and discuss it when the person is more calmed down.

 If, through the understanding of voidness, the “I” collapses, then who understands voidness?